penrin/assigncheck/README.md

 $ python assigncheck.py -n 12 --voice Ava
 ```
 make a wave file with the number of tracks specified by option `-n`.

-At this time, it is recommended to choose easy-to-hear voice.
+You can choose the type of voice by option `-v`.
+It is recommended to choose easy-to-hear voice.
-You can check the voice list by
+You can check the voice list by the following method.

 * command `say -v '?'`
 * System Preference > Accessibility > Speech > System Voice